 Furthermore, we coach kids to be mindful - to live in the moment.
 When a camper is feeling sad we encourage them to breathe in deeply, look at the beauty all around, smell the woods, and enjoy their friends here and now.

 Our staff also has nearly constant contact and daily debriefs, where any issues are addressed, and specific interventions are planned.
 Our staff training includes discussions on dealing with homesickness, emotional intelligence training, methods for preventing homesickness, and more.

-Additional staff remedies for relieving homesickness include: Day 1 get-to-know-you games, small staff-to-camper ratios, close family-like atmosphere, bedtime stories, pairing veteran campers with younger campers at meals or activities, explaining homesickness and how it’s completely normal, not allowing campers to walk, eat, swim, or play alone.
+Additional staff remedies for relieving homesickness include: Day one get-to-know-you games, small staff-to-camper ratios, close family-like atmosphere, bedtime stories, pairing veteran campers with younger campers at meals or activities, explaining homesickness and how it’s completely normal, and not allowing campers to walk, eat, swim, or play alone.